Kelly Gassert M.S.

 • Research Assistant

-Gassert has a B.S. in Atmospheric Science from the University of North Carolina-Asheville and a M.S. in Geography from the University of Tennessee-Knoxville.
-She worked as a National Climate Assessment intern at the Cooperative Institute for Climate and Satellites-North Carolina (CICS-NC), as an Atmospheric Scientist at CPP Wind Engineering and Air Quality Consultants, and as a GIS Data Analyst for the Lightning group at Vaisala.
+I have a B.S. in atmospheric science from the University of North Carolina, Asheville, and a M.S. in geography from the University of Tennessee, Knoxville.
+I have worked as a National Climate Assessment intern at the Cooperative Institute for Climate and Satellites-North Carolina (CICS-NC), an Atmospheric Scientist at CPP Wind Engineering and Air Quality Consultants, and a GIS Data Analyst within the Lightning group at Vaisala.

-In her spare time, she can be found swing dancing, gardening, or exploring nature with her pup, Nibbler.
+In my spare time, I can be found swing dancing, planting native plants in my yard, or exploring nature with my pup, Nibbler.